-Depression is a staple of modern times, with approximately 350 million people from all ages across the world suffering from the disease.
-It is the most common mental health condition, with patients displaying a range of symptoms like prolonged sadness, apathy or anhedonia, feelings of guilt or low self-worth, among others.
-Severe depression can lead to suicide and an overall increased risk of mortality.
-According to the World Health Organization, depression will rank second in global disease burdens in 20201.
-In fighting the high societal costs associated with it, medical research on depression is currently facing two key challenges.
-On the one hand, from a neurobiological perspective, we still do not fully understand the mechanisms underlying depression.
-On the other hand, many of the available treatments are either ineffective or only partially effective2.
+Depression is a staple of modern times, with approximately 350 million people suffering from the disease worldwide.
+It is the most common mental health condition, causing a range of symptoms including prolonged sadness, apathy and anhedonia, and feelings of guilt or low self-worth.
+Severe depression can even cause suicide, and it increases people’s risk of death from other causes too.
+According to the World Health Organization, depression will rank second in global disease burden in 20201.
+In fighting the high societal costs associated with it, medical research on depression is currently facing two key challenges: We still do not fully understand the neurobiological mechanisms underlying depression, and many of the available treatments are either ineffective or only partially effective2.

-What is so surprising about this study is that all the tested psychedelic compounds displayed similar psychoplastogenic effects, despite them targeting different classes of pharmacological receptors.
-Therefore, the research group went on to investigate the underlying mechanisms promoting the psychoplastogenic effects.
-It is well known that certain messenger molecules, like so-called ‘brain factors’, can induce changes in neuronal morphology.
-Of those, brain-derived neurotrophic factor (BDNF) is one of the most studied molecules.
-BDNF is a member of the neurotrophin family of growth factors, playing a key role in neuronal survival, growth, and differentiation of new neurons and synapses.
-It is highly abundant in brain regions involved in learning and higher cognition, such as the hippocampus and different cortical areas13.
-Interestingly, BDNF production can be induced by exercise and, conversely, disrupted by stress14,15.
-In the present study, the authors found that inhibiting BDNF function, through blockade of its membrane receptors called TrkB receptors, completely abolished the psychoplastogenic effects of compounds like LSD, DMT, and MDMA, suggesting that BDNF signaling might be a common mechanism underlying the effects of different psychedelic compounds on structural plasticity.
+What is so surprising about this study is that all the tested psychedelic compounds displayed similar psychoplastogenic effects, despite targeting different classes of receptors.
+Naturally, the research group went on to investigate the underlying mechanisms promoting these psychoplastogenic effects.
+It is well known that certain messenger molecules, so-called ‘brain factors’, can induce changes in neuronal morphology.
+Of these, brain-derived neurotrophic factor (BDNF) is one of the most studied.
+BDNF is a member of the neurotrophin family of growth factors, playing a key role in neuronal survival, growth, and the differentiation of new neurons and synapses.
+It is abundant in brain regions involved in learning and higher cognition, such as the hippocampus and different cortical areas13.
+Interestingly, exercise can induce BDNF production and, conversely, stress can disrupt it14,15.
+In the present study, the authors found that inhibiting BDNF function through blocking the TrkB receptors to which it binds completely abolished the psychoplastogenic effects of compounds like LSD, DMT, and MDMA.
+This suggests that BDNF signaling might be a common mechanism underlying the effects of different psychedelic compounds on structural plasticity.

-The effects described by the group of David Olson are indeed compelling, but the question of whether the same psychoplastogenic effect is also observed when psychedelic compounds are given to animals that were subjected to stress remained.
-Recently, a seminal study has shed light on this question by using advanced technology to image real-time changes in synaptic contacts induced both by stress and by ketamine in the brain of living mice16.
+These results are compelling, but one question remained: would the same psychoplastogenic effect occur when psychedelic compounds are given to animals subjected to stress?
+Recently, a further study has shed light on this question16.
 The authors used a chronic stress exposure protocol, which is known to induce depressive-like behavior accompanied by a reduction of dendritic spines in neurons of the prefrontal cortex.
 Employing two-photon imaging, they tracked the fate of a subset of dendritic spines in the prefrontal cortex and showed that some of them disappeared after chronic stress.
 Interestingly, a single antidepressant dose of ketamine was able to rescue the spines that were lost due to chronic stress.
 Moreover, the authors went on to show that the ketamine-induced restoration of lost spines is, in fact, crucial for the behavioral effects of the drug.
 Overall, ketamine treatment restores lost spines and normalizes microcircuit activity in the prefrontal cortex, leading to the remission of depression-like behavior in mice.
 Figure 1 provides a graphical representation of the main findings from both studies12,16.

 The results discussed above warrant further questions: Is the effect of ketamine region-specific?
-If yes, does ketamine also induce structural plasticity changes in brain regions like the hippocampus and the amygdala?
-And, given that other psychedelic compounds, like psilocybin and MDMA, also display a similar fast-acting and long-lasting therapeutic profile as ketamine, do they also have the ability to rescue dendritic spines that were lost due to chronic stress?
+If yes, does ketamine also enhance structural plasticity in brain regions like the hippocampus and the amygdala?
+And given that other psychedelic compounds, such as psilocybin and MDMA, also quickly improve depression, can they also rescue dendritic spines that were lost due to chronic stress?